rs6g10/rockpaperscissors/README.md

 - Ability to play against the computer
 - Ability to simulate a game (Computer vs Computer)
 - Ability to restart the game
-- Computer generated plays are random
+- Computer generated plays are random.

 ## Tooling